Riwal is official supplier of Volvo Ocean Race

-As an Official Supplier, Riwal will provide scissor lifts and vertical masts to support the competing teams to make it to the finish line.
-During the 12 race stopovers at Host Cities around the world, the Volvo Ocean 65 boats are hauled out of the water and the Riwal machines will be used to perform a variety of maintenance tasks at height, both safely and efficiently.
-The equipment is already being used at the Volvo Ocean Race Boatyard in Lisbon, Portugal, supporting the refit program of the boats, preceding the start of the race in October 2017.
-During the race, the aerial work platforms will travel along with the race teams in shipping containers, to ensure maximum availability and uptime for the race teams.
-In addition to the equipment, Riwal will provide training as well as technical support, by local Riwal teams and partners.
+As official supplier, Riwal supplies scissor and mast lifts that help the competition teams reach the finish line.
+During the 12 stops of the race in various host cities worldwide, the 65 Volvo Ocean boats are lifted out of the water, using the Riwal machines to perform various maintenance work safely and efficiently at height.
+The equipment is already being used at the Volvo Ocean Race site in Lisbon, Portugal, for the rigging of the boats prior to the start of the race in October 2017.
+During the race, the aerial platforms travel along in sea containers for maximum availability and effective working time for the competition teams.
+Both the local Riwal teams and its partners provide training and technical support in addition to the equipment.

 Norty Turner, CEO of Riwal, said: "We are very happy to be an official supplier to the Volvo Ocean Race, and our vision is to provide customers in the 60 countries where we have commercial activities with the best possible customer experience.
 Every competition team we help to keep their boat in top condition really goes to the extreme to make a name for itself in this global race.This fits seamlessly with who we are and is a fantastic example of how we provide customers with solutions at international level. can provide. "